 - Counting objects entering or leaving an area

-The object-counting functions in analytic cameras can detect drastic changes on shelves in real-time, giving you the opportunity to stop thieves as soon as they try to leave.
+The object-counting functions in retail camera analytics can detect drastic changes on shelves in real-time, giving you the opportunity to stop thieves as soon as they try to leave.
 High-quality surveillance cameras – 3MP or better – can pick out facial features well enough to identify criminals if they do manage to slip away.
 Advanced appearance search functions provided by Avigilon will actively track an individual through recorded footage and identify them if they show up again, giving you the opportunity to alert the authorities and apprehend them on the spot.

 The same identifying technology that lets you track down shoplifters can help you understand your shoppers’ demographics, as well.
 All the research in the world can’t compare to unique, in-store data you gathered yourself.
 Retail video analytics give you a report you can use to tailor your store’s layout, products, and advertising to increase revenue and meet your customers’ needs.

 Even the basic people-counting functions will tell you more about your busiest time of day than records of sales.
 Point-of-Sale data can be overlaid into your video feeds, too, giving you a better idea of who buys what.
 It also gives you an idea of your conversion rate – you can accurately compare the number of people that pass through your store with the number that made a purchase.
 A more thorough report will tell you where customers are lingering, which can indicate a struggle to purchase a given product.
 Other critical points to analyze are your checkout lines, making sure customers are being helped in a timely fashion and moving smoothly.
-At the cutting edge, video analytics have the potential to inform advertisements in real-time, targeting customers with different TV ads based on their demographic.
+At the cutting edge, video analytics in retail have the potential to inform advertisements in real-time, targeting customers with different TV ads based on their demographic.

 Video Analytics for Retail

-Upgrading to analytic cameras provides you with a lot of data that, when used correctly, can add to your bottom line.
+Upgrading to retail video analytics provides you with a lot of data that, when used correctly, can add to your bottom line.
 Of course, the trick with all this data is to do the right thing with it.
 It’s not worth much if you interpret it incorrectly or make the wrong adjustments.
 Make sure you’re making the right changes with the information you’ve gathered, or you might just cause more problems than you’re solving.
 Preventing loss and theft in the first place is a large part of increasing revenue, but making informed changes to your business model smooths out operations and makes your store better, for both you and your customers.